bolomcs50/Montezuma/README.md

 * Implementation of quiescence search to mitigate horizon effect
 * Development of a better evaluation function, maybe based on a neural network
 * Automate testing
+* Implement proper communicaiton with GUIs, enabling all possible options (see the [Protocol Description](http://wbec-ridderkerk.nl/html/UCIProtocol.html)

 ## Known issues
 * The engine does not see draws by repetition as such and plays them even if it is winning